2024-25 School Profile

 Programs

 Advanced Placement courses allow students to gain a head start on college level studies.
-Advanced Placement courses include Physics, Environmental Science, Calculus, American History, World History, and Statistics.
+Advanced Placement courses include Physics, Chemistry, Environmental Science, Pre-Calculus, Calculus, American History, World History, African-American History and English Language.
 Eastridge offers several courses with the opportunity to earn MCC Dual Enrollment in Business, World Languages, Math and Social Studies.
 Beginning and advanced level vocational courses are provided through cooperative programs with Monroe One BOCES.
-Elective programs are also offered in Business, Engineering, Health, Physical Education and Technology.
+Elective programs are also offered in Art, Business, Engineering, Health, Physical Education, Performing Arts and Technology.
 Electives are offered in both academic and vocational subject areas.

-AVID stands for Advancement Via Individual Determination; it is a program designed to help students in the academic middle to enroll and succeed in rigorous coursework, with the eventual goal of attending a four-year college or university.
+AVID is a college preparatory program and stands for Advancement Via Individual Determination; it is a program designed to help students in the academic middle to enroll and succeed in rigorous coursework, with the eventual goal of attending a four-year college or university.

 Profiles of Graduates